RobotecAI/ros2-for-unity/README.md

 ## Running application

-### Windows

-You can run your application normally by clicking it or executing from command line.
+You can run your application in as standard way by clicking it or executing from command line.

-### Linux

-On Linux, follow the [Editor instructions](#running-the-editor), but use the start script (directly or through a package wrapper: `ros2 run ros2-for-unity start app --name:=<Your app name>`) to run your application.
-This is necessary to ensure plugin visibility by setting `LD_LIBRARY_PATH`.

 ## Full example (Windows)